glohning/CS332_HW3/README.md

 './hw3'

 ## Notes
+Unsure of why c file saved as cpp instead of c, but still ran on my end.

 Remote debugger started giving me issues and would not let me log in.
 Could not figure out how to specify the file/directory, code worked correctly but would only run exec on the hw3.c file.